 YOUTH AND ADULTS TRANSFORMING SCHOOLS TOGETHER fosters engagement in learning by increasing rigor, relevance, relationships, and shared responsibility (4Rs).
 Based on the 4Rs framework, student and teacher teams use Action Research to understand issues that impact learning from multiple perspectives and then become agents of change.

-ADVOCACY RESTORATIVE PRACTICES are a positive, disruptive force to realizing greater equity in education and stronger relationships.
-When implemented holistically, Restorative Practices help develop a culture where everyone’s voice is heard and valued and relationships become the cornerstone of the community.
-Instead of top-down punitive practices that further erode relationships, Restorative Practices put the emphasis on relationships, collaborative problem solving and collective responsibility.
+RESTORATIVE PRACTICES employ a strengths-based approach to form stronger relationships and realize greater equity in education.
+When implemented holistically, restorative practices help develop a culture where everyone’s voice is heard and valued and relationships become the cornerstone of the community.
+Restorative practices work from the viewpoint of “with” rather than “to”, putting the emphasis on relationships, collaborative problem solving and collective responsibility.

 P4: Personal Power and Purpose Through Partnership